-To remove all the questions from my readers who may be considering a different rodent outside of a rabbit, let’s discuss if chinchillas can live with any of the other popular pets that individuals often purchase.
+To remove all the questions from my readers who may be considering a different rodent outside of a rabbit, like a guinea pig for instance, let’s discuss if chinchillas can live with any of the other popular pets that individuals often purchase.

 Here’s a quick table.